Looney Tunes: World of Mayhem on PC – A Comprehensive Guide for Beginners

 Some toons in World of Mayhem are absolutely worth upgrading as soon as you have enough fragments to summon them.
 In case you don’t know which of your characters to level up first, you can check out our guide to the best toons in the game.

-At the same time, there are a few characters that might tempt you during the early-game, but that are just not worth your resources.
+At the same time, there are a few characters that might tempt you during the early-game, but that is just not worth your resources.
 These include:

 Fishercat Sylvester Jr